 Plumbing vents prevent traps from being siphoned.

 Let me repeat that – plumbing vents prevent traps from being siphoned.
 They also prevent back-pressure on traps, but today the focus is on siphoning.
 You may have heard that plumbing fixtures will drain faster when they’re vented properly, and I know I’ve said this myself, but it’s not necessarily true.
 The common, improper analogy is to talk about dumping a soda bottle upside down.
 You watch the water glug out while air replaces it, and this makes it drain super slow.
-Once you put a hole in the other side, the water drains out very quickly.
+Once you put a hole in the top, the water drains out very quickly.
 Just like a vent in a gas can.

 This analogy doesn’t hold water because the top side of every plumbing fixture is wide open.
 The top of a toilet is open.
 The top of a sink is open.
 The top of a bath tub is open.
 If you wanted to re-create the soda bottle analogy, you would need to block off the top of the plumbing fixture and then try to drain the water out.
 I can’t think of any instance where this could possibly happen.